sag333ar/HiveFlutterKit/lib/ux/dhive/dhive_docs/README.md

 ### Parameters:

 - `key` (Key?): Optional.
 An optional key for the widget.
 - `dhive` (HiveFlutterKitPlatform): **Required**.
 The instance of `HiveFlutterKitPlatform` used for blockchain interactions, specifically to fetch comments.
 - `account` (String): **Required**.
 The username of the Hive account whose authored comments are to be displayed.
 - `onTap` (Function?): Optional.
 Callback triggered when a comment item itself is tapped.
 It usually passes the `Discussion` object of the comment.
 - `onAuthorTap` (Function?): Optional.
 Callback triggered when the author's avatar or name on a comment is tapped.
 - `onCategoryTap` (Function?): Optional.
 Callback for when the category is tapped.
 For comments, this might refer to the category of the parent post.
 - `onUpvoteTap` (Function?): Optional.
 Callback triggered when the upvote icon on a comment is tapped.
--   `onDownVoteTap` (Function?): Optional.
-Callback triggered when the downvote icon on a comment is tapped.
 - `onCommentTap` (Function?): Optional.
 Callback triggered when the reply/comment icon on a comment is tapped, likely to reply to that comment.
 - `onReblogTap` (Function?): Optional.
 Callback for a reblog action.
 Note that reblogging individual comments is not a standard Hive feature; this callback's utility might be specific to the app's custom functionality.

 ### Usage Example: